 A lot of time and resources go into managing a project – and this process is never easy.
 There are many tasks that you need to divide up, while also making sure you are meeting deadlines.
-Meanwhile, you will be working together with both clients and teammates to ensure your project success.
+Meanwhile, you will be working together with both clients and teammates to ensure your project’s success.

 However, there is a light at the end of the tunnel.
 In order to do everything well and on time, you just need to organize well.
-Breaking up the whole process into smaller, less complicated tasks is always a useful thing – but project plans milestones are becoming more and more essential as well.
+Breaking up the whole process into smaller, less complicated tasks is always a useful thing – but project plan milestones are becoming more and more essential as well.

-These are something you should strive for to achieve and represent a great resting point for the whole team.
+These are something you should strive to achieve and represent a great resting point for the whole team.
 In order to utilize them, though, you need to use them correctly.
 That’s why today we are going to show you how to set good project milestones and how to add them to your plan.